 version the database was updated to and the date and time

 To retrieve entries from the schema log, the SchemaLogQuery-API can be used:

 List<SchemaLogEntry> entries = managementService.createSchemaLogQuery().list();

 ACT_RU_METER_LOG table contains a collection of runtime metrics that can help draw conclusions about usage, load

-and performance of the BPM platform.
+and performance of the Camunda Platform.
 Metrics are reported as numbers in the Java

 long range and count the occurrence of